e18e/e18e/docs/guide/replacement-guides/lint-staged.md

 # Replacements for `lint-staged`

-> [!NOTE]
-> `lint-staged` is still a solid, widely used choice and completely fine for most projects.
-Below is a smaller/faster alternative if you want fewer deps and a simpler tool.

 ## `nano-staged`

 [`nano-staged`](https://www.npmjs.com/package/nano-staged) is a tiny pre-commit runner for staged (and more) files; much smaller and faster than `lint-staged`, with a simple config.